-Therefore the Conley-Zehnder index of every orbit is non-negative along this region, and their SFT degrees are at least $n-2$. \item Along the interface region $S^*\SSS^{n-1}\times \TT^3$, the situation is modelled as a smoothened corner of the product $D^*\SSS^{n-1}\times D^*\TT^2$.
-Computations in this setting are carried out in detail in \cite[Proposition 6.18 (3)]{Zho21}, and the result is that the minimal Conley-Zehnder index is the sum of minimal Conley-Zehnder indices on $S^*\SSS^{n-1}$ (i.e.\ $n-2$) and $S^*\TT^2$ (i.e.\ $0$)\footnote{Note that \cite{Zho21} considered the $S^1$-family of Reeb orbits, whose generalized Conley-Zehnder index has an extra $1/2$.
-But here we consider non-degenerate Reeb orbits after a small perturbation of the Morse-Bott family, hence the minimal Conley-Zehnder index adds.}.
-Hence we have $\mu_{CZ}(\gamma)\ge n-2$ for every orbit $\gamma$ in this region.
+\item Along the interface region $S^*\SSS^{n-1}\times \TT^3$, the situation is modeled as a smoothened corner of the product $D^*\SSS^{n-1}\times D^*\TT^2$.
+Computations in this setting are carried out in detail in \cite[Proposition 6.18 (3)]{Zho21}, and the result is that the minimal Conley-Zehnder index is the sum of minimal Conley-Zehnder indices on $S^*\SSS^{n-1}$ (i.e.\ $n-2$) and $S^*\TT^2$ (i.e.\ $0$).
+(Note that \cite{Zho21} considered the $S^1$-family of Reeb orbits, whose generalized Conley-Zehnder index has an extra $1/2$.
+On the other hand, here we consider non-degenerate Reeb orbits after a small perturbation of the Morse-Bott family, hence the minimal Conley-Zehnder index adds.)
+Hence, we have $\mu_{CZ}(\gamma)\ge n-2$ for every orbit $\gamma$ in this region.